PaperPrototype/Intro-Coding-and-Computers/0 - Python/Lecture/english.md

 ```

-I don't like the fact you have to have the double underscore in the `init` function, but thats just what the creators of Python decided, so we are stuck with it.
+I don't like the fact you have to have the double underscore `__` in the `init` function, but thats just what the creators of Python decided, so we are stuck with it.

 You'll also notice that the `__init__` function has a parameter called "self".
 This is a variable that refers to the object we are curretnly in.
 Every single function inside of an object will have to have this "self" variable.

 I think you can tell what the rest of the code is doing (I'm talking about the `print` function).

-Lets now "make" this object, and see code from the `__init__` function print our our message (remember the `init` function runs automatically when we "make" the object, similar to calling a function).
+Lets now "make" this object, and see code from the `__init__` function print our our message (remember the `init` function runs automatically when we "make" the object).

 (answer)
 ```py